centreon/centreon-documentation/pp/integrations/plugin-packs/dev-resources/develop-with-centreon-plugins.md

 1;
 ```

-Cheers, your `app-metrics` mode is (almost) complete.
+Your `app-metrics` mode is (almost) complete.
 Once again, the counters template managed a lot
-behind the scene.
+behind the scenes.

-Execute this command to see how it elvoves since the last execution.
+Execute this command to see how it evolved since the last execution.
 We modify the command with some
-additionnal parameters:
+additional parameters:

 - `--warning-health='%{health} eq "care"'` to avoid getting a WARNING, put any value that will not match yellow.
 Providing it
-as a parameter will automatically override hardcoded default code value
+as a parameter will automatically override the hardcoded default code value
 - `--verbose` will display the long output and the details for each `type => 1` counters

 ```shell